top of page

 Teal & Orange.

-Sony is close, it will definitely give some interesting images out of the box and it's very impressive how close we can color match two different cameras only by using Sony's picture Profile Menu,
+Sony Classic Neg will definitely give some interesting images out of the box, and it's very impressive how close we can color match two different cameras only by using Sony's Picture Profile menu.

 But at the time being, Sony cannot compete just yet with this film simulation.